Environmental Sustainability

 Waste Disposal and Recycling

-• Stryker equipment reprocessing; energy devices and laparoscopic equipment, pulse oximeter, ECG leads and cables, and hover mat.
+• Stryker medical equipment reprocessing: energy devices and laparoscopic equipment, pulse oximeter, ECG leads and cables, and hover mat.

-• Reusable totes for delivered medical supplies and containers for the collection of sharps, pharmaceuticals, and regulated medical waste.
+• Reusable containers for the collection of sharps, pharmaceuticals, and regulated medical waste.

-• Donated 311 used IV poles to a non-profit organization collecting surplus medical equipment and supplies and distributing them globally, diverting metal and plastic away from a landfill.
+• Donated medical carts, bassinets, hospital bed trapezes, and 311 used IV poles to a non-profit organization collecting surplus medical equipment and supplies and distributing them globally, diverting metal and plastic away from a landfill.

 • Increased usage of virtual desktops and decreased the quantity of printers, thus reducing ink cartridges and paper use.